 Weight-control expert George Blackburn, MD says that whoever is on a new medication and is gaining five pounds in a month, should visit the doctor IMMEDIATELY.

 Maybe the drug is putting you on the wrong side of the scale, but you still shouldn’t take the liberty to cut the course that your doctor recommended.
 Wait until you have met your doctor to prescribe an alternative.

 Not taking drugs?
 Or perhaps taking the drugs for a while but the weight gain is uninvited, unexpected and sudden?
-Rule out what other reasons could be behind weight gain.
-Better still keep a log of what you eat and how much exercise you take in a week.
-If you are not eating more or exercising less, visit your doctor.
+Rule out what other reasons could be for weight gain.
+Better still keep a log of what you eat and how much exercise you do in a week.
+If you are eating or exercising less, visit your doctor.
+Seek help.

-If you do not have an interesting wardrobe that accentuates your strengths and shadows your weak points, you may seek professional advice on how to dress according to your body shape.
-Most boutiques have free consultation.
+If you do not have an interesting wardrobe that helps you accentuate your strengths and hide your weak points, you may seek professional advice on how to dress according to your body shape.
+Most boutiques have a free consultation.
 If you do not find one, you have the internet!

 Read more articles on Diet & Nutrition.